Volgspotters aan het werk tijdens Sleeping Beauty

 We want to enrich the lives of as many people as possible with the wonder, beauty and meaning of opera and ballet.
 We do it by bringing song, dance, music, acting, language, technique and design together in the “live” interpretation of human emotions.
 In doing so, we offer our audiences an emotional, intellectual and sensory experience which transcends everyday life and can touch both the hearts and minds of people.

-In order to realise our mission, we work according to the following core values, which determine the way we work:
+In realizing our mission, we work according to the following core values, which define how we operate:

 History